 \subsubsection{Solution of Problem~3}

 First, we focus on solving Problem~\ref{sub-problem for resource allocation}.
-Problem~\ref{sub-problem for resource allocation} is a convex optimization problem and can be solved using standard convex optimization techniques \cite{boyd2004convex}.
-Note that when the size of $\mathcal{H}$ and $K$ are large, the numbers of variables and constraints in Problem~\ref{sub-problem for resource allocation} are huge, leading to high computational complexity.
+Problem~\ref{sub-problem for resource allocation} is a convex optimization problem and can be solved using standard convex optimization techniques \cite{boyd2004convex}.\footnote{In this paper, we assume that the server is aware of the statistics of the random system channel.
+Thus, the problems considered in this paper are not stochastic optimization problems.} Note that when the sizes of $\mathcal{H}$ and $K$ are large, the numbers of variables and constraints in Problem~\ref{sub-problem for resource allocation} are huge, leading to high computational complexity.
 As Problem~\ref{sub-problem for resource allocation} is convex and strictly feasible, implying that Slater's condition holds, the duality gap is zero.
 To accelerate the speed for solving Problem~\ref{sub-problem for resource allocation}, we can also adopt partial dual decomposition to enable parallel computation \cite{boyd2007notes}.
 Specifically, by relaxing the coupling constraints in (\ref{transformed bandwidth constraint}), we obtain a decomposable partial dual problem of Problem~\ref{sub-problem for resource allocation}. \begin{problem}[Partial Dual Problem of Problem~\ref{sub-problem for resource allocation}] For any given $\mathbf{y}\in\mathbf{Y}$,

 \end{problem} where $\boldsymbol{\lambda}\triangleq(\lambda_{k,v})_{k\in\mathcal{K},v\in\overline{\mathcal{V}}}$.
 Let $\boldsymbol{\lambda}^\star(\mathbf{y})$ denote an optimal solution of Problem~\ref{master problem}. $D_\mathbf{h}(\mathbf{y},\boldsymbol{\lambda})$ is given by the following subproblem. \begin{problem}[Subproblem of Problem~\ref{master problem} for $\mathbf{h}\in \mathcal{H}^K$] For any given $\mathbf{y}\in\mathbf{Y}$ and $\boldsymbol{\lambda}\succeq0$,